dinxsh/Ayane-San/README.md

    - Unban: ./unban member_name
    - Softban: ./softban member_name time
    - Clear: ./clear 20 (this means 20 messages will be deleted)
+   - Blacklist: ./blacklist_add word (word is where you would type what you want to blacklist